JuliaCon/www.juliacon.org/2026/coc.md

 ## Reporting

-If you would like to report a CoC violation or discuss any incident that may have left you uncomfortable, please contact the [member of the organizing committee](https://juliacon.org/2025/committee/) or volunteer at the front desk to help locate the appropriate individuals to help you.
+If you would like to report a code of conduct (CoC) violation or discuss any incident that may have left you uncomfortable, please contact the [member of the organizing committee](https://juliacon.org/2025/committee/) or volunteer at the front desk to help locate the appropriate individuals to help you.
 Other event staff may be involved to ensure your report is managed properly but your identity will be kept confidential throughout the reporting process.

 Finally, if you feel that the organizing committee is unable to address your report, the [Julia Stewards](https://julialang.org/community/stewards/) may be contacted at [stewards@julialang.org](stewards@julialang.org).